dreagon19/Computer-Vision-Models/Weapon-Detection/README.md

 # Weapon Detector Yolo v5 Model

-This is a light-weight Model trained on approx. 300 images.
+This is a light-weight Model trained on approx. 950 pistol images.

 Right now the model is capable of detecting only Pistols.
 The accuracy is decent and will be improved in future versions.